michaelmangelsdorf/Sonne8/README.md

 The high order 4 bits hold a signed 3 bit offset which is added to the ALU result.
 In the assembly language, these mnemonics can be followed by an optional number term, such as IDQ+2, SLA+1 etc. The default ALU operation on reset is "IDQ+0".
 Read ALU results from the F register.

+### U, V, S, P

+Each bit in the U and V registers selects an implementation specific IO device (for example SPI device select etc).
+Writing to P (Parallel) transfers a byte onto the tri-state IO bus.
+Reading from P transfers a byte from the IO-bus.
+Use the OFF signal to tri-state the bus.
+Writing to P also removes the tri-state.

+Writing to the S (Serial) register puts that byte into a shift-register for serialization.
+The CSO signal ("clock serial out") shifts out one bit on the MOSI line.
+Reading from S yields the currently deserialized byte in the shift-register.
+The CSI signal ("clock serial in") shifts in one bit from the MISO line.
+The SCH and SCL signals respectively toggle the serial master clock high or low.

+## Global and Local regions

+Addresses 128-135 are referred to as G0-G7 (G for global) in the assembler mnemonic for register-memory transfer instructions.
+Addresses 192-199 are referred to as L0-L7 (L for local) in the assembler mnemonic for register-memory transfer instructions.

+## Leave and Enter

+The LEAVE signal increments the local address prefix.
+This causes the final 64-bytes ("local" segment) of the address space to point to the previous stack frame.
+The ENTER signal decrements the local address prefix, causing a new stack frame to appear in the "local" segment.

+##IO

+###Parallel IO

+Parallel Interface:
+The parallel interface enables communication between the CPU and external devices using a parallel bus.
+The P (Parallel) register is used for data transfer.
+Reading from the P register retrieves a byte value from the parallel bus, and writing to it sends a byte value onto the bus.
+The OFF instruction can be used to tristate the parallel bus, disabling its output when necessary.

+###Serial IO

+The Serial Peripheral Interface (SPI) protocol can be implemented using the Sonne processor's instructions, including SCL, SCH, CSI, and CSO, along with proper configuration of control signals.
+Here's a description of how the SPI protocol can be implemented with the Sonne instructions:

+In addition to the serial input and output shift registers, the Sonne processor utilizes the U and V registers for device selection and deselection in serial communication.

+Here's an expanded summary of the serial communication capabilities of Sonne, including the roles of U and V:

+Device Selection: Before communicating with a specific device connected to the serial bus, the corresponding bit pattern representing the device must be set in either the U or V register.
+This selection process ensures that the desired device is enabled for communication.
+Data Transmission: To transmit data to the selected device, the processor loads the data to be sent into a register or memory location.
+The CSO (Clock Serial Out) instruction is then executed, which clocks the serial output shift register.
+As each bit is shifted out, it is sent to the selected device through the serial bus.
+Device Deselection: After data transmission is complete, the selected device needs to be deselected to allow other devices to communicate on the bus.
+This is done by clearing the bit pattern in the U or V register corresponding to the device.
+Deselecting the device prevents further communication with it.
+Data Reception: To receive data from an external device, the CSI (Clock Serial In) instruction is used.
+It clocks the serial input shift register, allowing the processor to receive one bit of data at a time from the selected device.
+The received data can then be processed or stored in registers or memory.
+By utilizing the U and V registers for device selection and deselection, the Sonne processor can communicate with different devices connected to the serial bus in a controlled and synchronized manner.
+It allows for flexible communication with multiple devices using a serial interface such as SPI, ensuring proper device selection and enabling reliable data transmission and reception.

+CPOL (Clock Polarity):
+The CPOL parameter determines the idle state of the clock signal.
+In Sonne, the SCL (Set Clock Low) and SCH (Set Clock High) instructions can be used to control the clock signal's state.
+To configure CPOL=0 (clock idles low), execute SCL to set the clock signal low during the idle state.
+To configure CPOL=1 (clock idles high), execute SCH to set the clock signal high during the idle state.
+CPHA (Clock Phase):
+The CPHA parameter determines the edge of the clock signal where data is captured or changed.
+In Sonne, the CSI (Clock Serial In) and CSO (Clock Serial Out) instructions can be used to control data transfer on each clock transition.
+To configure CPHA=0 (data captured on the leading edge), execute CSI before the clock transition to capture the incoming data.
+To configure CPHA=1 (data captured on the trailing edge), execute CSI after the clock transition to capture the incoming data.
+Similarly, to transmit data on the leading or trailing edge, execute CSO before or after the clock transition, respectively.
+Slave Select (SS) Signal:
+In SPI, a Slave Select signal is used to enable/disable specific devices on the bus during communication.
+In Sonne, the U and V registers can be utilized to control the Slave Select (SS) signal.
+Before initiating communication with a specific device, set the corresponding bit pattern in the U or V register to select the device.
+After communication, clear the bit pattern in the U or V register to deselect the device.
+By combining the SCL, SCH, CSI, and CSO instructions along with appropriate configuration of the control signals, the Sonne processor can effectively implement the SPI protocol.
+This allows for synchronized and controlled data transfer with SPI-compatible devices, including the flexibility to configure CPOL, CPHA, and SS signals to meet the specific requirements of the SPI interface.

+##Trap calls

+When a TRAP instruction is encountered during program execution, it triggers a transparent subroutine call to a user-defined TRAP handler routine.
+This handler routine acts as the implementation of the custom instruction, enabling the execution of specialized operations that go beyond the capabilities of the standard built-in instructions.

+User-defined instructions implemented through trap handlers are indistinguishable from pre-existing built-in instructions.
+They allow developers to create new instructions that appear and behave just like native instructions to the processor.

+Flexible Byte Lengths:
+Custom instructions defined through trap calls can have variable byte lengths.
+The PULL instruction facilitates this.
+It allows the custom instruction's handler routine to access subsequent bytes in the instruction stream, enabling the retrieval of data or parameters specific to the functionality of the custom instruction.
+This flexibility opens up possibilities for instructions with different byte lengths tailored to specific requirements, such as immediate addressing.